vldr/Share/README.md

 ### Web

-You can use Share from the web by visiting: https://share.vldr.org/
+You can use Share from the web — [share.vldr.org](https://share.vldr.org/)

 ### CLI